adrienjoly/adrienjoly.github.io/pro/index.md

 I can help your business by providing the following services:

-- **Software development**: I design, develop and maintain web-based software products and data processing scripts;
+- **Software Craft**: I design, develop and maintain web-based software products and data processing scripts;
-- **Software Craft**: I refactor legacy code, apply TDD/DDD/BDD methodologies and pair/mob programming to reduce technical debt, to align the code with business expectations and constraints, and to maintain (or reach) a healthy development velocity;
+- **Renovation and maintenance of existing software**: I refactor legacy code, apply TDD/DDD/BDD methodologies and pair/mob programming to reduce technical debt, to align the code with business expectations and constraints, and to maintain (or reach) a healthy development velocity;
 - **Tech leadership**: I help team-members grow and align their practices, to make sure that they can work efficiently and that the codebase stays clean;
 - **Strategic software consulting**: I can act as an _on-demand CTO_, to audit your technical assets and provide recommendations on how to bootstrap or grow your business efficiently.
+- **Technical coaching**: I can support the planning and animation of the cultural transformation of software teams.
+Custom training, pair coding on _katas_ then on production code and/or coaching while contributing to an ongoing project.

 ### Experience